The Fight to Be an Honest Person

 I later noticed that Mr. Qian, the owner of an appliance repair shop near my shop, hardly had any technical skills.
 He could only fix some minor little issues, but he had a big sign hanging out front that said “First-rate Repairs for All Appliances.”
 He attracted a lot of business that way.
 He’d accept a job and fix it himself if it was simple.
 Otherwise, he’d just send it to another repair place and take a cut for himself.
 He made quite a bit of money that way.
 Once when we were chatting, he told me how he made his money.
 He said that when a little part in an appliance breaks, you can just replace all of the components so you can charge more money.
 Customers don’t know any better.
 He said we’re living in a money-oriented society, and “It doesn’t matter whether a cat is white or black, as long as it catches mice.”
 He also said that being able to make money means you’re capable, otherwise, it doesn’t matter how good of a person you are, you’ll be looked down on.
 After hearing this guy’s “brilliant insight,” I thought, “This is the age we live in.
 Other people will do anything for money and there’s no such thing as integrity, so what good is it if I’m the only honest one?
 Besides, doing my business honestly hasn’t gotten me anywhere.
 This guy fixes things just like me and he lives a good life.
 His entire family lives well, but I’m just making enough money for us to get by.
 Looks like I have been too headstrong.
 I should find ways to make more money so my family can have a better life.”
 After that, I started learning from the “successes” of my colleagues and using underhanded means to cheat my customers.
 I felt unsettled, but I didn’t dwell on it so that I could make more money.

 From then on I started thinking of all sorts of tricks to overcharge customers.
 I had a guilty conscience at first, but I quietly encouraged myself so I could keep earning extra.
-“I can’t get too soft—‘As a small mind makes no gentleman, a real man is not without venom.’
+I thought, “I can’t get too soft—‘As a small mind makes no gentleman, a real man is not without venom.’
 I have to be clever if I want to earn money.
 Besides, everyone does it, not just me.”
-After a while that sense of guilt faded and I became more adept and sophisticated in my money-making “skills.”
+After a while, that sense of guilt faded and I became more adept and sophisticated in my money-making “skills.”
 I also learned how to read people and test the waters, treating different people differently.
 I learned more tricks.
 When a well-off customer came in, I’d pander to them, saying what they wanted to hear and flattering them so it would be easier for me to charge them more.
 When I had a really anxious customer, I’d pretend the repair was a big pain and really involved, then intentionally take more time.
 That way they’d just offer me more money.
 Some customers were more astute, so I’d think of a reason to have them leave their appliance with me and pick it up another day, and when they came back I’d say I’d found other problems.
-I was making more money, and I wasn’t as nervous when I was alone.
+I was making more money without spending much effort.
 And so, I constantly racked my brains to overcharge customers.
 I was making a lot more money and leading a more comfortable life, but I didn’t feel any happiness or joy in my heart.
-Instead, whenever I thought about the despicable, unethical things I did I felt afraid and uneasy.
+Instead, whenever I thought about the despicable, unethical things I did, I felt afraid and uneasy.
 Sometimes I’d think, “I should just stop.
 I shouldn’t conduct this shady business anymore.
 Like they say, ‘Good is repaid with good, and evil with evil.’
 I’ll get what I’m due.”
 But then when I thought about all that cash in my hands, I just couldn’t resolve to stop.

 One day an older man came in with his TV, saying that the picture seemed dimmer.
 I took a look and saw the color tubes were getting old and needed replacing, but I didn’t tell him the truth.
 I just increased the filament voltage so he could use it a little longer, then I could change them when the problem recurred.
 That way I’d earn an extra 30 yuan for the repair.
 Two weeks later, the TV did indeed have a problem and the man asked me to repair it again, saying I hadn’t done a good job.
 I told him that the color tubes were old and needed replacing.
 To my surprise, he saw through my little scheme.
 He withheld the 30 yuan repair fee and said reprovingly, “Young man, doing business calls for honesty.
 Don’t get too greedy!”
 I felt really embarrassed at the time but then shrugged it off without further thought.
 An older lady later came in with a broken microwave, and I found one small broken part in it.
 I figured I could fix it and then collect a reasonable fee.
 But then I thought about how she was pretty well-off, so charging her a little more wouldn’t be a big deal.
 You have to take what you can get.
 But she came back to the store a few days later and said, “You charged me a hefty sum for that microwave.
 Have a conscience.
 Heaven sees what we do!”
 I felt really bad after being dressed down by her and I thought again about what that man had said.
 I felt pretty upset.
 I also realized that God was using the things around me to warn me so that I would reflect on and know myself.